Directions and industry requirements are regularly updated

 Duty holders must also ensure they continue to undertake the required risk assessments and implement appropriate controls for non-coronavirus (COVID-19)-related hazards.

-Visit the DHHS website for the latest information and requirements relating to coronavirus (COVID-19) in Victoria.
+Visit the DH website for the latest information and requirements relating to coronavirus (COVID-19) in Victoria.

 Consult with employees